kgpolte/DaisyExamples/MyProjects/DrumDrum/README.md

 I still need to get the CV input handling correct in the code - I've run into some strange issues that I have yet to understand, but all of the other controls are currently working.

+Most pressing issue - adding a trigger input in addition to the button.
+Should have this resolved soon.
+Just need to verify on the breadboard before starting on the code.